- Branded customer-facing support site

 To enable help center in setup mode

-- Sign in to Zendesk Support as an administrator.
+- Sign in to Zendesk Support as the account owner.

 - Click the Zendesk Products icon () in the top bar, then select Guide.